Come on in and take a gander-

 Found family, ghosts of the past, survivor's guilt, revenge, how one should go about reforming aspects of a culture or society they don't agree with, political uprisings, the fate of bystanders in war and political conflict, sliding into dark moral grey for noble objectives, military campaigns, economic intrigue, wilderness survival, et al.

-☪ Apples To The Moon ☪
+☪ To The Moon, Apple of mine eye ☪

-Death.
-Too young for death.
-The boy was too young to have to know death in all its facets, she thought, so she told him a lie: “We won’t be able to see each other again, soon.”One outstretched finger, gaunt and trembling, pointed weakly to the full and bright winter moon, two cormorants held within its luminescent eye.
+Too young for death.The boy was entirely too young to have to know death in all its facets, she thought, so she told him a lie: “We won’t be able to see each other again, soon.”One outstretched finger, gaunt and trembling, pointed weakly to the full and bright winter moon, two cormorants held within its luminescent eye.
 “I’m going—far away," she said.
 "But I’ll always be watching over you.”
-He knew it for a lie immediately, and she knew that he knew.“But mum, how will I bring you apples all the way up there?” he asked.
+The boy knew it for a lie immediately, and she knew that he knew.“But-- mum, how'll I bring apples all the way up there?” he asked.
 Of course he still asked.
 The long spiral of a peel hung limply from where it met the knife.
 Errant light from the crepuscular haze bent around uneven panes of glass to catch and cast a small jewel in crimson, the first and last drop of blood from a tiny cut.
-A finger strayed too far.“You’ll find a way,” she said.
+A small finger strayed too far.“You’ll find a way,” she said.
 “I know you will.”

 🗡 A Soldier of Fortune and Logistician alike ❂

 "That's when I saw her: our 'dark knight.'She was exactly that though, in camp.
 Kind of a quiet, brooding thing.
-Until she was up the first ladder that touched the walls.
-I swear she got up that thing without using her damned hands.
-Soon as she hit stone she was waving her halberd around until that section was clear.
-She swung the wretched thing so hard she broke the shaft.
-Then she beat the last poor sod guarding that stretch to death with it.Later on I saw her take out three of the governor's armored bodyguards in just about full harness with only a longsword.
-Couldn't even tell how they'd died, except for the blood leaking out of their armpits and visors.
+Till she was up the first ladder that touched the walls.
+I swear, she got up that thing without using her damned hands.
+Soon as she'd hit stone she was slinging her halberd around until that section was clear.
+She swung the wretched thing so hard she broke the shaft, a good ilm and half 'round of solid ash wood, then she beat the last poor sod guarding that stretch to death with it.Later on, I saw her take out three of the heretic governor's armored bodyguards, fellows in just about full harness with, only a longsword.
+Couldn't even tell how they'd died, except for the trickles of blood leaking out of armpits and visors.
 And the one missing all his fingers, but not a dent on any of them otherwise.
-Our very own angel of war, eh?Our real knights couldn't fight for shit.
-Pretty sure they were ninety malms away at their fort arguing over who got to molest whose squire.
+Our very own angel of war, eh?Our 'annointed' knights couldn't fight for shit.
+Pretty sure they were ninety malms away, back at their fort arguing over who got to molest whose squire.
 Don't even get me started on the Temple Knights.
-That's what you get with innumerable stuck up pricks and full metal codpieces all in one place.
+Just what you get when innumerable stuck up pricks and full metal codpieces are all in one place.Least, that's how I saw it."

 Apostate to Garlean exceptionalism